soupi/learn-haskell-blog-generator/src/07-environment.md

   putStrLn "Done."
 ```

-See the `let outputHtmls`part.
+See the `let outputHtmls` part.

 ### Extra: Transforming `Env` for a particular call

 Sometimes we may want to modify the `Env` we pass to a particular function call.
-For example, we may have a general `Env` type that contains a lot of information, and
+For example, we may have a general `Env` type that contains a lot of information and
 functions that only need a part of that information.

 If the functions we are calling are like `convert` and take the environment as an
 argument instead of a `Reader`, we can just extract the environment
 with `ask`, apply a function to the extracted environment,
-and pass the result to the function, like this:
+and pass the result to the function like this:

 ```hs
 outer :: Reader BigEnv MyResult